(Last updated on March 16th, 2020)

 2. Malware Protection

-Winner: AVG.
+Winner: Norton.
 Both Norton and AVG boast top-of-the-line malware protection, but AVG managed to get ahead of Norton in independent evaluations.

 3. System Performance